DataDog/go-profiler-notes/pprof.md

 - Write more about using `go tool pprof` itself.
 - Explain why pprof can be given a path to the binary the profile belongs to.
 - Get into more details about line numbers / addresses.
+- Talk about mappings and when a Go binary might have more than one